Skip to main content

 About Printers Row Wine Shop

-Printers Row Wine Shop is a Chicago venue to consider when you want a direct stop with confirmed public details to plan around.
-The verified details are limited but useful: it is open daily, with later hours on Friday and Saturday, and the dress code is smart casual.
+Printers Row Wine Shop is a Chicago venue to consider when you want a direct stop with useful public details to plan around.
+It is open daily, with later hours on Friday and Saturday, the dress code is smart casual.

-Its current verified recognition includes Star Wine List in 2026.
-Beyond those confirmed facts, plan conservatively: use the posted hours and dress code as the reliable guide, and avoid assuming specific menu items, seating, pricing, service formats, or dietary accommodations unless you confirm them directly before going.
+Its current recognition includes Star Wine List in 2026.
+Beyond that, plan conservatively: use the posted hours and dress code as the reliable guide.

 Use it for a flexible Chicago outing